 History, sexual counseling, and a pelvic examination are crucial to identifying the underlying physical or psychological problems.
 Treatment strategies focus on sex education, enhancing sexual responce, and minimizing pain.

-Hormonal Replacement Therapy (HRT): may be used in some cases like vulvo-vaginal atrophy, or alternative therapy like lasers, radio frequency EBDs, platelet rich plasma, vaginal lubricators, and anti-anxiety medication.
+Hormonal Replacement Therapy (HRT): may be used in some cases like vulvo-vaginal atrophy, or alternative therapy like lasers, radio frequency, HIFU EBDs, platelet rich plasma, vaginal lubricators, and anti-anxiety medication.

 Clitoral Reconstructive Surgery: for reversal of Female Genital Mutilation (circumcision) and removes adhesions around the clitoral stump to enhance sensation.